 [Regulation 219A inserted in Gazette 18 Jan 2008 p.
 150-1.]

 219B.
-Application of Part
+Application of this Part

 This Part applies in relation to a Member if the Board is served with a splitting instrument that relates to the superannuation interest of the Member.